4Rom1/CUDA_TUTO/README.md

   -Display function :

-   Display the thread index, the block index and the global index from Kernel launch with a maximal global index equal to N.
+   Display the thread index, the block index and the global index from Kernel launch.

    Usage

    ./Display N

-   N is the number of thread you want to display or
+   N is the maximal global index you want to display or

    ./Display Nx Ny